Licensed under a 3-clause BSD style license - see LICENSE.rst

 The 2D data array from which to extract the cutout array.

-position : 2 tuple
+position : tuple of 2 ints

 The ``(y, x)`` position of the center of the cutout array with